realedo/Zeri/README.md

 Zeri is now updated to alpha 1.02 feturing Window icon, backgroud, new window format and challenger ladder(top10) for selected region.
 Still using logs in terminal

 -1.03
-Zeri is now updated to alpha 1.03 feturing better ui(text labels dont show anymore when noting is typed onto them) and bug fixes. only.py file is ditributed as you have to manually copy path for images(icon and background) you can find in 1.02 release.
+Zeri is now updated to alpha 1.03 feturing better ui(text labels dont show anymore when nothing is typed onto them) and bug fixes. only.py file is ditributed as you have to manually copy path for images(icon and background) you can find in 1.02 release.

 # How does it work